Get Your Teen Screened for Depression

 Learn more about depression in teens by checking out:

 Depression can happen to anyone.
 It’s not your fault or your teen’s fault.
 Some experiences may make it more likely that a teen will develop depression, like:

-- Dealing with a big loss, like a death or divorce in the family
+- Dealing with a stressful life situation, like a serious illness or a death in the family

 - Living with someone who's depressed